-2024 has been a monumental year for Metvibee: our augmented reality (AR) participatory urban planning and design app has gotten a huge boost in development!
+2024 has been a monumental year for Metvibee: our augmented reality (AR) technology participatory urban planning and design app has gotten a huge boost in development!
 Thanks to a project grant by Driving Urban Transitions, co-funded by the European Union and administered in Sweden by Vinnova, we’re able to summon the energy and resources we need to bring the app to fruition.

 April: Festival of the New European Bauhaus